IVP (Intravenous Pyelogram)

-An IVP, or intravenous pyleogram, will evaluate your child's kidneys, ureters and bladder.
-This fluoroscopic study shows the basic anatomy and how the urinary system functions and drains.
+An IVP, or intravenous pyleogram, allows us to evaluate your child's kidneys, ureters and bladder.
+This study uses x-rays and an intravenous contrast agent to show the basic anatomy and how the urinary system functions and drains.

 If your child has a noted allergy to radiographic contrast, additional preparations may be necessary.